Bot Security

 - Marked as destructive (requires confirmation)

-- Only available to authorised chat IDs
+- Only available to authorised sender IDs

 - Logged with the full command text